forcedotcom/java-sdk/doc/support.md

 If you encounter any errors when using the SDK:

-1. Look for related open issues in [github issues](href to https://github.com/forcedotcom/java-sdk/issues).
+1. Look for related open issues at [github issues](https://github.com/forcedotcom/java-sdk/issues).
 1. If there are no related open issues, create a new issue.

 The development team monitors these issues.